jaredwray/keyv/packages/redis/README.md

 * **hasMany** - Check if multiple keys exist.
 * **delete** - Delete a key.
 * **deleteMany** - Delete multiple keys.
 * **clear** - Clear all keys in the namespace.
-If the namespace is not set it will clear all keys that are not prefixed with a namespace.
+If the namespace is not set it will clear all keys that are not prefixed with a namespace unless `noNamespaceAffectsAll` is set to `true`.
 * **disconnect** - Disconnect from the Redis server.
 * **iterator** - Create a new iterator for the keys.
-If the namespace is not set it will iterate over all keys that are not prefixed with a namespace.
+If the namespace is not set it will iterate over all keys that are not prefixed with a namespace unless `noNamespaceAffectsAll` is set to `true`.

 # Migrating from v3 to v4